GSA-TTS/identity-handbook/_includes/articles_category.md

 {% comment %}

-A list of articles in a category, handles marking links as deprecated
+A list of articles in a category

 includes:
 - category: category object (page)